DCtheTall/phixl/README.md

 ```

 The object returned by `ViewMatUniform` has accessor methods which let you get the eye, at, or up
-vectors for the view matrix:
+vectors that is used to compute the view matrix:

 ```javascript
 viewMat.eye();